sadaks-me/chatapp/README.md

 **Message Storage:**

 Messages are stored locally using Room Database.
-No initial message history is provided, but sent messages are stored and simulated replies
+No initial message history is provided, but sent messages are stored and simulated replies.

 **Timestamp Sectioning:**